prabhuignoto/react-visual-grid-docs/docs/props.md

 ## width

-configures the width of the grid.
+Sets the width of the grid.
 The width can be specified as pixels or as percentage.
 Defaults to `1200px`.

 ```jsx
   <Grid width="1200px" />